Search

 .ch

-Israel and Switzerland established full diplomatic relations in 1949, and over the years the relationship between the two countries tightened thanks to extensive cooperation in the fields of trade.
-In 2018, the Swiss Innovation Authority (Innosuisse) signed with the Israeli Innovation Authority a declaration of intent agreement for technological cooperation, which is a unique agreement since Switzerland chose Israel to be the first foreign country with which it signs an agreement of this type.
+Switzerland and Israel established their diplomatic relations in 1949.
+Both countries share strong and positive bilateral relations based on a solid foundation of trust, coupled with cultural, economic, scientific, and innovative collaboration.
+Both countries are engaged in many mutual agreements, such as the Agreement on Social Security and the Agreement on Aviation.
+Important to note, that in 2018, the Swiss Innovation Authority (Innosuisse) signed with the Israeli Innovation Authority a declaration of intent agreement for technological cooperation, which is a unique agreement since Switzerland chose Israel to be the first foreign country with which it signs an agreement of this type.

 Details of the Embassy of Israel in Switzerland